nnellans/terraform-guide/README.md

-Warning: This is not beginner-friendly guide.
+Warning: This is not a beginner-friendly guide.
 Think of this more like an advanced cheat sheet.
 I went through the HashiCorp documentation, as well as various books, and captured any notes that I felt were relevant or important.
 Then, I organized them into the README file you see here.
 Some of it is still a work in progress, and I will update this over time.

 If you are new to Terraform, then I would suggest going through the HashiCorp Docs or doing a couple HashiCorp Learn courses first.